 Hi, I'm Amber Winick.

-My approach is grounded in mindfulness, attachment science, and respectful parenting.
+My approach is grounded in mindfulness, attachment theory, and respectful parenting.
 I apply the principles of infant mental health, early childhood development and education, dance movement psychotherapy (informed both by my experience as a Ways of Seeing Practitioner and by RIE®) in sessions.

 I'm the co-creator and co-author of Designing Motherhood, which, among other accolades, has won a W-Award for research in gender and architecture.
 I'm also the recipient of two Fulbright Fellowships, one of which was centered around Dr. Emmi Pikler and her contributions to the field of developmental psychology, motor development, and design.